skamireddi/immunichain/Lab/CloudComposerLab.rst

 Part 4: Production Immunichain
 ==============================

 1. Open up Google Chrome.
-Immunichain doesn’t work too well in Firefox.
+IMMUNIChain doesn’t work too well in Firefox.
 It does work in Firefox, but Google Chrome works the best

 2. Go to ``https://immunichain.zcloud.marist.edu`` - Your screen should look like this: